noelcodes/Capstone-Project/README.md

 Reference to: https://github.com/noelcodes/Capstone-Project/blob/master/object_detection/Object_detection_webcam.py
 After the steps below, it will replace the Inference Graph.

 If you have not spotted, for Part 2 & 3, the model I was using is a pre-trained model.
 Where is my 12x classes of household products which I trained in Part 1?
 Well, I'm not going to use the model in Part 1 created via Keras, because accuracy is only 85%.
 Not bad, but not good enough.
+The API also do not like Keras's H5 weights.
 That's why I do Part 2 and 3, where tensorflow object detection api allows fine tune the existing pre-train model.
 There are a list of model selection from [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

 Some of the most relevant system types today are Faster R-CNN, R-FCN, Multibox Single Shot Detector (SSD) and YOLO (You Only Look Once).